Clinic News

 Clinic Alum Helps Persuade Supreme Court to Review Money Laundering case

 Clinic alum David Taylor ’06, now an associate at Williams and Connolly in Washington, D.C., co-wrote a brief on behalf of amicus curiae National Association of Criminal Defense Lawyers urging the Supreme Court to grant certiorari in Cuellar v.
 United States, No. 06-1456, a case turning on the meaning of the word “conceal” in the Money Laundering Control Act of 1986.
 The brief cited numerous overbroad interpretations of that word by both prosecutors and courts, which have led to unintended and unjust results.
 The Court granted review on October 15, 2007 and is likely to issue a ruling in 2008.
-(10/07)
+Read the full brief written by Taylor (10/07).

 Clinic Welcomes First Post-Graduate Fellows